Manaj93/pokemon/README.md

 2. Open `index.html` in your browser.

+3. Click anywhere to start the background music and begin exploring!

+---

-## 📝 To-Dos
+## 📝 Future Improvements

-- Fix player sprite spacing: remove extra transparent padding around player image
-- Refactor repetitive collision logic into a reusable helper function
+- 🔧 Refactor collision logic into reusable helpers (already started in `utils.js`)
-- Add sound effects and background music for immersion
+- 🎵 Add more sound effects and ambient music
+- 🧠 Expand battle mechanics with more attacks and status effects
-- Add turn-based actions, and win/loss conditions
+- 🗺️ Add additional maps and NPCs
+- 💬 Improve dialogue system with branching conversations

+---

 ## 📸 Credits

-- Map created in Tiled and exported as PNG
+- Map designed in **Tiled** and exported as PNG
-- Sprites inspired by classic Pokémon assets
+- Sprites inspired by classic **Pokémon** assets
+- Audio powered by **Howler.js**
+- Animation powered by **GSAP**